teller-protocol/teller-protocol-v1/README.md

 To create a localhost network:

 Hardhat creates a local ganache instance and deploys all contracts to that instance.
 To verify if instances have been deployed, check `deployments/localhost`

 - Using Hardhat: `npx hardhat node`

+For other instances of hardhat tasks, run `npx hardhat --show-stack-traces`

 ### Running Unit Tests